 Running your DB Instance as a Multi-AZ deployment safeguards your data in the unlikely event of a DB Instance component failure or loss of availability in one Availability Zone.
 For example, if a storage volume on your primary fails, Amazon RDS automatically initiates a failover to the standby, where all of your database updates are intact.
 This provides additional data durability relative to standard deployments in a single AZ, where a user-initiated restore operation would be required and updates that occurred after the latest restorable time (typically within the last five minutes) would not be available.

 You also benefit from enhanced database availability when running your DB Instance as a Multi-AZ deployment.
-If an Availability Zone failure or DB Instance failure occurs, your availability impact is limited to the time automatic failover takes to complete (typically three to six minutes).
+If an Availability Zone failure or DB Instance failure occurs, your availability impact is limited to the time automatic failover takes to complete.
 The availability benefits of Multi-AZ also extend to planned maintenance.
 For example, with automated backups, I/O activity is no longer suspended on your primary during your preferred backup window, since backups are taken from the standby.
 In the case of patching or DB Instance class scaling, these operations occur first on the standby, prior to automatic fail over.
 As a result, your availability impact is limited to the time required for automatic failover to complete.